Promo code FLASH15 applied for 15% off!

 Key Features of Special Agency in Real Estate

-The concept of special agency can be better understood when compared with other types of agency like general agency and universal agency.
-Here’s what makes special agency distinct:
+The concept of special agency can be better understood when compared with other types of agency, like general agency and universal agency.
+Here’s what makes a special agency distinct:

 • No Authority for Binding Contracts: Unlike a general agent, a special agent cannot make decisions or sign legal documents on behalf of the client unless explicitly granted power of attorney.

-• Most Real Estate Agents Are Special Agents: In typical transactions, a real estate agent acts as a special agent when representing a seller or buyer for one transaction only.
+• Most Real Estate Agents Are Special Agents: Special agency is the most common agency relationship in the real estate business.
+In typical transactions, a real estate licensee acts as a special agent when representing a seller or buyer for one specific transaction only.

 This narrow scope is designed to protect both parties and is a foundational concept in real estate license education.